 Introduces the basics of design, placement, installation, and maintenance of landscape irrigation systems.
-Grades are CR/NC.
+Grades are P/NP.

-ENVHR 220A-Gardening: Designing the Yard (v.5 unit)
+ENVHR 220A-Gardening: Designing the Yard (.5 unit)

 The basics of designing a yard with emphasis on planting areas, the hard and softscape as well as actually doing a design sketch of a yard.
-Grades are CR/NC.
+Grades are P/NP.

-ENVHR 220B-Gardening: Selecting Trees & Shrubs (v.5 unit)
+ENVHR 220B-Gardening: Selecting Trees & Shrubs (.5 unit)

 The basics of selecting trees and shrubs for home landscape will be covered with emphasis on trees and shrubs appropriate for the local area.
-Grades are CR/NC.
+Grades are P/NP.

-ENVHR 220C-Gardening: Controlling Yard Pests (v.5 unit)
+ENVHR 220C-Gardening: Controlling Yard Pests (.5 unit)

-The basics of controlloing pests of the home yard: insects, diseases and weeds.
+The basics of controlling pests of the home yard: insects, diseases and weeds.
 A variety of techniques will be discussed including organic techniques.
-Grades are CR/NC.
+Grades are P/NP.

-ENVHR 220D-Gardening: Irrigation (v.5 unit)
+ENVHR 220D-Gardening: Irrigation (.5 unit)

 The course will cover the basics of selecting and designing irrigation systems for the home yard including drip, sprinkler and flood irrigation will be covered.
-Grades are CR/NC.
+Grades are P/NP.

-ENVHR 220E-Gardening: The Organic Way (v.5 unit)
+ENVHR 220E-Gardening: The Organic Way (.5 unit

 The course will cover the basics of managing the home landscape using organic techniques.
 Organic techniques of fertilizing as well as insect, disease and weed control will be examined.
-Grades are CR/NC.
+Grades are P/NP.